PiwikPRO/PPMS-PublicDocs/data_collection/web/frameworks/Piwik_PRO_Library_for_React.md

 import { eCommerce } from '@piwikpro/react-piwik-pro'
 ```
 #### Methods
 * `addEcommerceItem(productSKU: string, productName: string, productCategory: string | string[], productPrice: number, productQuantity: number)` - Adds a product to a virtual shopping cart.
 If a product with the same SKU is in the cart, it will be removed first.
-Does not send any data to the Collecting & Processing Pipeline.
+Does not send any data to the `Tracker`.
 * `removeEcommerceItem(productSKU: string)` - Removes a product with the provided SKU from a virtual shopping cart.
 If multiple units of that product are in the virtual cart, all of them will be removed.
-Does not send any data to the Collecting & Processing Pipeline.
+Does not send any data to the `Tracker`.
 * `clearEcommerceCart()` - Removes all items from a virtual shopping cart.
-Does not send any data to the Collecting & Processing Pipeline.
+Does not send any data to the `Tracker`.
 * `getEcommerceItems()` - Returns a copy of items from a virtual shopping cart.
-Does not send any data to the Collecting & Processing Pipeline
+Does not send any data to the `Tracker`
 * `trackEcommerceOrder()` - Tracks a successfully placed e-commerce order with items present in a virtual cart (registered using addEcommerceItem).
 * `trackEcommerceCartUpdate(cartAmount: number)` - Tracks items present in a virtual shopping cart (registered with addEcommerceItem)
 * `setEcommerceView(productSKU: string, productName?: string, productCategory?: string[], productPrice?: string)` - Tracks product or category view.
 Must be followed by a page view.